Resources

 Here’s what to consider when picking the right coach:

-• Style match across genres: Whether you want to pursue jazz at Humber College, sing musical theatre like a Mirvish star, or record R&B tracks like Daniel Caesar, your coach should align with the genre you love and the skills you want to build.
+• Style match across genres: Whether you want to pursue jazz at Humber College, sing musical theatre like a Mirvish star, or record R&B tracks like Daniel Caesar, your voice coach should align with the genre you love and the skills you want to build.

-• Format that fits your routine: Some learners thrive in in-person lessons at studios or music centers across the city, while others prefer the flexibility of learning online, ideal for those commuting across the TTC or balancing multiple creative commitments.
+• Format that fits your routine: Some learners thrive in in-person vocal lessons at studios or music centers across the city, while others prefer the flexibility of learning online, ideal for those commuting across the TTC or balancing multiple creative commitments.

 • Flexibility and ease of rescheduling: Life in Toronto moves fast.
-Choose a tutor who offers trial lessons and understands the unpredictable schedules of students, performers, and professionals alike, especially if you’re juggling school rehearsals, community choir, or part-time jobs.
+Choose a tutor who offers trial vocal lessons and understands the unpredictable schedules of students, performers, and professionals alike, especially if you’re juggling school rehearsals, community choir, or part-time jobs.

 Pro tip: With Wiingy, all tutors are expert-vetted, offer free trials, and span every genre and age group.
 You can easily switch tutors if your needs evolve, making it simple to find someone who truly clicks with your voice and vision.